Mel-Prawn/Shopee_Classification/README.md

 | EnetB0_FT (1 Module)     | 3/ Euclidean       | 32.25              | 0.686                        | 0.701                        |
 | **EnetB0_FT (1 Module)** | **6/ Cosine**      | **0.225**          | **0.716**                    | **0.724**                    |

-Best performing model is EfficientNetB0 after fine tuning for 6 epochs with 1 modules unfrozen, and Cosine distance metric to determine which products are similar at a threshold of 0.225.
+The final model selected is EfficientNetB0 after fine tuning for 6 epochs with 1 module unfrozen.
+The Cosine distance metric was used to determine which are the same products.
 ---

 #### Conclusions and Reccomendations